James Sallis mixes hard-boiled noir with literary fiction in Drive, a lean and intriguing read.

 Driver is a movie stunt driver by day.
 The rest of the time he drives getaway cars for small-time crooks.

 He’s young, reticent and smart.
-He’s a drifter and pretty aloof with it, but he’s good to the people he cares about, and he can get himself out of a tight spot: all of which makes him pretty likeable.
+He’s a drifter and pretty aloof with it, but he’s good to the people he cares about and can get himself out of a tight spot – all of which makes him pretty likeable.

 “Walking away from Benito’s, Driver stepped into a world transformed.
 Like most cities, L.A. became a different beast by night.
 Final washes of pink and orange lay low on the horizon now, breaking up, fading, as though the sun let go its hold and the city’s lights, a hundred thousand impatient understudies, stepped in.”Drive

 This is a short book – at 191 pages and plenty of white space, it’s more a novella.
 The length is just right for the story, though with Sallis’s prose, it would be just as readable if it were longer.

-James Sallis, Drive.
-No Exit Press, 2011
+Quoted edition published by No Exit Press, 2011

-- The Big Sleep, by Raymond Chandler (noir, crime)
+- The Big Sleep (noir, crime)

-Picture credit: Janko Ferlič
+Picture credit: Osman Rana